wanghaisheng/hands-on-chinese-learning/new.md

     For additional information, please see the entry for Population pyramid on the Definitions and Notes page under the References tab.

-    [Dependency ratios]: Dependency ratios are a measure of the age structure of a population.
+    Dependency ratios: Dependency ratios are a measure of the age structure of a population.
 They relate the number of individuals that are likely to be economically "dependent" on the support of others.
 Dependency ratios contrast the ratio of youths (ages 0-14) and the elderly (ages 65+) to the number of those in the working-age group (ages 15-64).
 Changes in the dependency ratio provide an indication of potential social support requirements resulting from changes in population age structures.
-As fertility lev . . . [more]
+As fertility lev . . . more

     total dependency ratio: 37.7 (2015 est.)